Financial Tips and Tricks to Enhance Your Business’s Bottom Line

 Set time aside each week to do your bookkeeping.
 As simple as this may sound, it’s one of the most important jobs you can do to ensure the success of your business.

 Although it might be tempting when you’re just starting out to cram your bookkeeping into the evenings or weekends, you’re more liable to make mistakes when you’re tired or rushing.
-Try to schedule in a regular slot where you can give your accounts your full attention.

 Get help with your finances

 If you find that your accounting needs are too great for just you, then consider hiring an accountant.
 A proactive accountant can save you more money than they cost to hire and can even help you substantially increase your profits.
+They can also identify and address issues related to Lack of Profitability Insights, helping you make informed decisions to strengthen your business’s financial health.

-It’s always a good idea to ask local business owners for recommendations when it comes to accountants, or alternatively the Institute of Certified Bookkeepers has thousands of qualified bookkeepers on its books and can put you in touch with someone local.
+It’s always a good idea to ask local business owners for recommendations when it comes to accountants, or alternatively, the Institute of Certified Bookkeepers has thousands of qualified bookkeepers on its books and can put you in touch with someone local.

-Your accountant will advise about what your business specifically needs.
+Your accountant will advise you about what your business specifically needs.
 But generally, you should maintain three individual sets of records.
 These are:

 Cash book: This should document all payments into and out of your bank account.
 In the future, this will become useful as a forecasting tool as well as a historical record of your transactions.

 Purchase invoice file: Get in the habit of making notes on invoices giving information on when and how you paid them, whether by cheque, cash or other.
-Putting them into a chronological order will make yours (and your accountant’s) life a lot easier.
+Putting them into chronological order will make yours (and your accountant’s) life a lot easier.

-Sales invoice file: Keep a record of all of these invoices, and just as with the above, keep them in a chronological order.
+Sales invoice file: Keep a record of all of these invoices, and just as with the above, keep them in chronological order.
 Keep those which haven’t yet been paid at the front of your file to help you credit control.

 Balancing your books doesn’t have to be a chore.
 All you need is a reliable and consistent system in place, and some basic financial know-how.
 For bigger companies, it may be a good investment to hire 1-CFO for premium CFO consulting services.